FrancoMirandaDev/Shop-Pc-BackEnd/README.md

 # Shop PC (Server)

-This server integrates APIs, including Stripe and Mercado Pago, to facilitate secure credit card transactions for your purchases.
+This server integrates APIs, including **Stripe** and **Mercado Pago**, to facilitate secure credit card transactions for your purchases.
 Additionally, the project enables user validation during sign-up and login and stores user information in a database (SQL).

+## Tech Stack

+**JavaScript, Node Js ,Express ,SQL** .

+Stripe and Mercado Pago APIs

 ## Run Locally